vwillyams/garbage-ECSJobDemos/Documentation/content/ecs_in_detail.md

 ### Multiple Worlds

-Every World has its own EntityManager and thus a seperate set of Job handle dependency management.
+Every World has its own EntityManager and thus a separate set of Job handle dependency management.
 A hard sync point in one world will not affect the other world.
-As a result for streaming and proc-gen use cases it is useful to create entities in one World and then move them to another world in one transaction at the beginning of the frame.
+As a result, for streaming and procedural generation scenarios, it is useful to create entities in one World and then move them to another world in one transaction at the beginning of the frame.

-See [ExclusiveEntityTransaction](#exclusiveentitytransaction) for more on avoiding sync points for Proc-gen & Streaming use cases.
+See [ExclusiveEntityTransaction](#exclusiveentitytransaction) for more on avoiding sync points for procedural generation & streaming scenarios.

 ## Shared ComponentData

 IComponentData is appropriate for data that varies between Entities, such as storing a world position. __ISharedComponentData__ is useful when many Entities have something in common, for example in the boid demo we instantiate many Entities from the same Prefab and thus the __InstanceRenderer__ between many boid Entities is exactly the same.

 ```cs